-- Functional fitness workouts typically combine total-body compound exercises with high-intensity cardio, often performed against some degree of time element to increase motivation and output while decreasing rest.
+- Functional Fitness: The workouts typically combine total-body compound exercises with high-intensity cardio.
+It is often performed against some degree of time element to increase motivation and output while decreasing rest.
 This style of training also utilizes gymnastic moves such as pullups, rings, handstand pushups, tire flipping, and rope climbing.

-- Bodybuilding workouts are more regimented with a focus on using barbells and dumbbells to work specific body parts, with set and rep schemes that include rest periods.
+- Bodybuilding: The workouts are more regimented.
+The focus is on using barbells and dumbbells to work specific body parts, with set and rep schemes that include rest periods.
 Cardio work is usually done apart from weightlifting, often on different days.
 While bodyweight movements like pullups and crunches can be incorporated in bodybuilding routines, they aren’t a core aspect of training.

 SPEED VS. VOLUME, ENDURANCE VS. SIZE